entropicalabs/el-loom/docs/README.md

 This folder contains tools and content to build the Loom documentation.

-NOTE: The documentation is already built and accessible by opening docs/build/index.html within any web browser.
-This README simply contains the instructions for re-building the documentation and locally hosting the website on your device.
+NOTE: The documentation is accessible by opening docs/build/index.html within any web browser.
+This README contains the instructions for building the documentation and locally hosting the website on your device.

 This project uses [Sphinx](https://www.sphinx-doc.org/en/master/) to build documentation.